mel-121821/dashboard/README.md

 - [x] When building the layout, apply background colors or borders to your containers to help you visualize your grid.
 - [x] It’s up to you whether to use pixels, fr units or both for your grid tracks.
 - [x] This project does not have to be responsive, but if you’d like to you can expand or shrink the project cards section when resizing the browser window.
-- [ ] You don’t have to make a pixel perfect match with the design example.
+- [x] You don’t have to make a pixel perfect match with the design example.
 Consider this an opportunity to practice your CSS skills with your own designs.
 - [ ] Don’t forget to push your finished dashboard to GitHub.
 Use GitHub Pages to publish it to the world!

 Media References:

+Backgrounds:
 bg1-leaves: Dung Tran (Kollsd) - Pixabay
 bg2-beach: jiangfei20200519 - Pixabay

+Card Images:
 pokeball-background - jmanalog (Jay) - Unsplash
 calculator: Robert Owen-Wahl (Shutterbug75) - Pixabay
 coffee-mug2: Decha Huayyai - Pexels
 sleeping-kitten: Ihsan Adityawarman - Pexels

+Profile Images:
+border-collie: Baptist Standaert - Unsplash
+budgies: David Clode - Unsplash
+horses: Rebecca Scholz - Pixabay

 Tools: